nsrau/azure-docs.it-it/articles/connectors/connectors-create-api-sharepointserver.md

 <properties
-pageTitle="Usare il connettore SharePoint Online nelle app per la logica | Microsoft Azure" description="Introduzione all'uso del connettore SharePoint Online del servizio app di Azure nelle app per la logica." services=""
+pageTitle="Use the SharePoint Online Connector in your Logic Apps | Microsoft Azure" description="Get started using the Azure App Service SharePoint Online Connector  in your Logic apps." services=""
 documentationCenter=""
 authors="msftman"